Lead with integrity and innovate with vision through a concentration in strategic

 Strategic Leadership Concentration:

-12 hours from the following courses: LDRS 5350.
+Two courses from the following: LDRS 5350.
 Storytelling as a Mode of Thinking.
 LDRS 6360.
 Spiritual Leadership.
 LDRS 5340.
 Thinking in Time: The Uses of History for Decision-Making.
 LDRS 5330.
 The Ethics of Leadership.
 LDRS 6310.
 Leading Through Adaptive Challenges.
+MANA 7395.
+Ethical Dimensions of Leadership.

 Southwest Airlines President and MBA Alumnus Tom Nealon Describes Five Characteristics